EagleOfFire/Minecraft-Mod-Evolution-1.20.1/Roadmap.md

    - Ensure AFK players do not earn passive XP.

 2. **Token-Based Jutsu Learning System**
+   - a menu in achievement style to select spé with not available one locked
+   - in each menu a row with each rank and unavailable rank locked
    - Create an intuitive menu for players to redeem tokens for jutsus.
    - Remove tokens upon jutsu acquisition.

 3. **Notification System**
    - Add visual and audio feedback for milestone achievements.